ashok-ai/ngx-antmedia-adaptor/README.md

 ## Using the library

-WebRTC JavaScript SDK Guide - ant-media/Ant-Media-Server Wiki Ant Media Server provides a WebSocket interface in publishing and playing WebRTC streams.
+WebRTC JavaScript SDK Guide - ant-media
+Ant Media Server provides a WebSocket interface in publishing and playing WebRTC streams.
 In this document, you will learn the basics of WebRTC JavaScript SDK and JavaScript Error Callbacks.

 WebRTCAdaptor methods